SuperTalk Blog

 Under what circumstances can I access money from my Super fund before retirement age?

 Most working Australians will have a Superannuation account where money is deposited by their employer (and sometimes directly by the worker) on a regular basis.
-Ordinarily moneys accumulated in your super fund will not be accessible by you until retirement age (preservation age).
+Ordinarily, moneys accumulated in your super fund will not be accessible by you until retirement age (preservation age).

 However, there are some circumstances where you can access your super fund moneys prior to retirement age.
+These circumstances are often relied on by people with chronic illnesses like MS, cancers or chronic injuries.

 The superannuation fund will usually require that you provide medical certificates from two different doctors (ideally one GP and one specialist) which say that you are unlikely, because of illness or injury, to return to work that you are reasonably qualified/suitable for because of education, training or experience.